undeMalum/portfolio/content/posts/csv-sqlite-converter/index.md

         ]
     }

 I just pray to the Lord I didn't make any mistakes while typing.
 Admittedly, for a skilled programmer, JSON may be actually more readable and easier to operate on.
-However, I believe that an average human being would rather go for CSV in terms of readibility.
+However, I believe that an average human being would rather go for CSV in terms of readability.
 Moreover, in JSON, there's a lot of repetition as each field needs to be written as many times as we have employees.

 Besides, the structure of a CSV file resembles the structure of SQLite database's table (single unit of the database).
-Take a look at the comparison of SQLite table shema with a single CSV files below:
+Take a look at the comparison of SQLite table schema with a single CSV files below:

-Aforementiond employees.csv:
+Aforementioned employees.csv:

     1    ID, name, surname, email
     2    123, John, Smith, john.smith@gmail.com